EBI-Metabolights/guides/docs/FAQs.md

 /// warning | If you have raw data folders (d, .raw, or any NMR raw data folder), compress them individually.

-**Starting on 12th June 2025, MetaboLights will allow only raw/derived data files and compressed versions of raw/derived data folders (e.g. .d, .raw, or any NMR raw data folder)**.
-If your study includes raw data folders, please compress each folder **individually** using a ZIP utility before submission.  **A zip file containing multiple raw folders is not allowed.**
+**Starting on 12th June 2025, MetaboLights will accept only raw/derived data files and compressed versions of raw/derived data folders (e.g. .d, .raw, or any NMR raw data folder)**.
+If your study includes raw data folders, please compress each folder **individually** using a ZIP utility before submission.  **A zip file containing multiple raw folders is not accepted.**

 ///